mumbleskates/prost/README.md

 `bilrost::buf::ReverseBuffer` is the main provided implementation of the `ReverseBuf` trait.
-It has amenities for reserving capacity, fetching the whole buffer as a slice if it's contiguous in memory, and has the method `reader()` which returns a read-only view of the buffer that also implements `bytes::Buf` but does not cause the buffer to be consumed when it is read through that trait.
+It has amenities for reserving capacity, fetching the whole buffer as a slice if it's contiguous in memory, and has the method `buf_reader()` which returns a read-only view of the buffer that also implements `bytes::Buf` but does not cause the buffer to be consumed when it is read through that trait.

 `ReverseBuffer` allocates lazily, grows exponentially, and stores its data in multiple allocations of increasing size.
 It is often the most efficient type